Factbox - International reaction to arrest of Reuters reporters in Myanmar

 Here are comments on their detention from governments, politicians, human rights groups and press freedom advocates around the world:

-- Germany said on Wednesday it would push Myanmar to release the journalists.
-“We see press freedom as a cornerstone of a democratic order,” the German foreign ministry said.
+Two U.N. human rights experts called on Thursday for Myanmar to release the two reporters, saying it was putting Myanmar on a dangerous path by using the Official Secrets Act to criminalise journalism.

-- Astrid Sehl, a spokeswoman for Norway’s Ministry of Foreign Affairs, said on Wednesday in response a question, “Norway expects the Myanmar authorities to ensure the full protection of their rights and to release the journalists as quickly as possible.”
+“Journalism is not a crime.
+These detentions are another way for the Government to censor information about the military’s role in Rakhine State and the humanitarian catastrophe taking place,” said Yanghee Lee and David Kaye, who are the U.N. special rapporteur on Myanmar and on freedom of expression respectively.

-- U.N. special rapporteur for freedom of expression David Kaye said on Wednesday, “Journalists have the right to cover information and they shouldn’t be arrested for coming into possession of information.”
+- A spokeswoman for Norway’s Ministry of Foreign Affairs, said on Wednesday: “Norway expects the Myanmar authorities to ensure the full protection of their rights and to release the journalists as quickly as possible.”

 - Human Rights Watch said the detentions appeared to be “aimed at stopping independent reporting of the ethnic cleansing campaign against the Rohingya.”
 Brad Adams, the group’s Asia director, said, “Their secret, incommunicado detention lays bare government efforts to silence media reporting on critical issues.”